 Gilbert Kruidenier and Sarah Glenister

-I plan to explore (and push) the boundaries of who we need to be as practitioners to keep meeting the needs of the people and organisations in our care.
+We plan to explore (and push) the boundaries of who we need to be as practitioners to keep meeting the needs of the people and organisations in our care.
 The world of work has changed, but sadly most practitioners have not and this needs to change, both in what we do, how we do it and how we show up as a person.
-I want to bring the conversation to Integrity and the values we practice, what we say versus what we do.
-I've written about and presented on this topic (Rebellion and Fake Change) in 2018 during Convergence Melbourne and got support and appreciation for these write-ups from across the world (that was a bit unexpected, exciting and overwhelming).
-I aim to inspire my participants by showing them 7 things a modern practitioner needs for ethical change, give them a road map for their own change rebellion (big or small) and hopefully get them to share their inner rebel with others.
+We want to bring the conversation to Integrity and the values we practice, what we say versus what we do.
+Gilbert has written about and presented on this topic (Rebellion and Fake Change) in 2018 during Convergence Melbourne and got support and appreciation for these write-ups from across the world (that was a bit unexpected, exciting and overwhelming).

 Gilbert is a helper of people, a get-things-done-person and compulsive thinker who helps businesses build change capability.
 He's a rejecter of conventional labels and not impressed by people who think it matters that he's been in the Change business for more than 15 years.
 He judges people on their actions and accomplishments, not their resumes.
 He tries to be a catalyst for people looking to shake things up, is happiest when solving problems and volunteering for causes that support ending homelessness and cleaning the oceans.
 He's also a massive fan of Cookie Monster.

 Sarah is intellectually humble and incredibly curious about human behaviour and what it will take to make people care about the global challenges, which are already here, in a way that will make a real change for humanity and the environment.
 After more than 15 years working on some of the largest change projects in public health, Sarah has been working outside her comfort zone on a global challenge to return the oceans to a flourishing state.
-Applying her experience in a new setting has been enormously fulfilling and set her on a new path.
-Sarah has a background in psychology and additional qualifications in neuroscience and neuroleadership.
-The advances in neuroscience over the last 10 years have heavily influenced and informed her work - learning more about how people think, learn and respond to change.
+Sarah has a background in psychology and neuroscience that has heavily influenced and informed her work - learning more about how people think, learn and respond to change.

 The role of Beauty in our physical spaces